luapower/luapower-all/ui.md

 ## Checkboxes

-Checkboxes are a flexbox with two items: a button and a textbox.
+Checkboxes are implemented as a flexbox with two items: a button and a textbox.

 ------------ ----------------- ------------ ----------------------------------
 r/w property `align`           `'left'`     check button alignment vis label